Lme20/da/docs/algorithms/sorting/quick-sort/quick-sort.md

         return leftwall

 ## Time Complexity
-The total cost of the partition operation is constrained by how far right and left can move inwards
+The total cost of the partition operation is constrained by how far right and left can move inwards.

+paritioning: O(n)

+Best Case: (O(n \log n))
+    - Occurs when the pivot chosen always divides the array into 2 nearly equal halves, depth of recursion tree is O(log n) at each level, partitioning takes O(n)

 worst-case: O(n^2)
 average-case: O(n log n)